andreagrisafi/SALTED/example/water_monomer_AIMS/README.rst

 :code:`mpirun -np $ntasks python -m salted.aims.move_data`
 This removes the overlap matrix and projections vector from the AIMS output folder to save space, and creates re-ordered numpy files in the folders "projections", "overlaps" and "coefficients".

 IMPORTANT NOTE: The auxiliary basis used by AIMS depends sensitively on a number of choices made in control.in.
 Please check that the information about the auxiliary basis in `$SALTEDPATH/basis.py` matches that output by FHI-aims in `basis_info.out`.
-To facilitate integration between AIMS and SALTED, the following script generates a dictionary entry called `new_basis_entry` which can be appended to `$SALTEDPATH/basis.py` containing the necessary information about the auxiliary basis used to generate the training data:
+To facilitate integration between AIMS and SALTED, the following script generates a dictionary entry called `new_basis_entry` which will be automaticallyappended to SALTED's internal list of bases, which contains the necessary information about the auxiliary basis used to generate the training data:
 :code:`python -m salted.aims.get_basis_info`

 To check the accuracy of the auxilliary basis, run :code:`python -m salted.aims.get_df_err`.
 This will produce a file called df_maes listing the percentage integrated mean absolute error in the density for every structure in the dataset.
 In this example it should be just over 0.1% for each structure.